UPSC Civil Services Mains Exam Optional Subject consists of 2 papers. Each paper is of 250 marks, making a total of 500 marks.

-Machinery for earthwork, concreting and their specific uses – Factors affecting selection of equipments – operating cost of Equipments.
+Machinery for earthwork, concreting, and their specific uses – Factors affecting selection of equipment – operating cost of Equipment.

 1.3 Construction Planning and Management:

-Construction activity – schedules- organization for construction industry – Quality assurance principles.
+Construction activity – schedules- the organization for the construction industry – Quality assurance principles.

 Basic principles of Economic analysis and methods.

-Project profitability – Basic principles of Boot approach to financial planning – simple toll fixation criterions.
+Project profitability – Basic principles of Boot approach to financial planning – simple toll fixation criteria.